LDPE Film Washing Recycling Line

 (By addressing the above issues with engineering solutions, Boxin’s washing lines run more smoothly, with lower maintenance needs and consistently high output quality.)

 At Boxin, we understand that each client’s raw material characteristics and production goals are unique.
-Our team is committed to providing a fully customized recycling solution – there’s no need to worry if the standard process flow above doesn’t perfectly match your situation.
-We will tailor the equipment configuration and process flow to fit your specific needs, ensuring optimal results for your particular film material and contamination level.
+Our team is committed to providing a fully customized recycling solution.
+We will tailor the equipment configuration and process flow to fit your specific needs.

 From designing the ideal process layout to fine-tuning individual machines, our engineers work closely with you at every step.
-For example, we can modify module combinations, add or remove certain cleaning stages, or incorporate auxiliary systems like water treatment or dust removal as needed.
 We also provide factory layout planning services – arranging the machinery to suit your workshop space and even designing optimal drainage and wastewater treatment setups.
-Simply share with us your raw material samples or key parameters (such as film type, contamination content, desired capacity), and our engineering team will propose the most suitable solution.
-We pride ourselves on delivering not just machinery, but a complete, hassle-free setup that seamlessly integrates into your operation and maximizes your return on investment.
+Simply share with us your raw material samples or key parameters, and our engineering team will propose the most suitable solution.

 This LDPE/LLDPE film washing line is suitable for a wide range of plastic films and flexible packaging materials.
 Typical applications include: